RGPhD/e15/p3/README.md

 + Each registered user has a member collection page which shows their favorite websites in their collection.
 + Logged in registered users can see their website favorites and saved website reviews on their member page.
 + Logged in registered users receive a personal message with their name on all of the individual website slug pages.
++ Logged in registered users can see all other online community members on the community page.
+Only viewable by members logged in from the link on the members page.
 + The home page features:
   +  A menu for guests with HOME, ALL WEBSITES, CONTACT US and LOGIN links.
   +  A menu for logged in registered users with HOME, ALL WEBSITES, CONTACT US, REVIEW WEBSITES and LOGOUT links.